Parole Revocation Review in Texas

 When you were in prison, you had no liberties and few rights.
 Now that you are out of prison, you have a Constitutional right to due process.
 Don’t give that right away!
 If you’ve been accused of a parole violation, call a Texas parole revocation defense lawyer before things go too far.

-Call Trent Marshall at the Schneider Law Firm in Fort Worth: 817-435-4795.
+Call Trent Marshall at The Marshall Law Firm in Fort Worth: 817-435-4795.
 Mr. Marshall served as a commissioner for The Texas Board of Pardons and Paroles.
 He brings a depth of first-hand knowledge of the decision making process that can make a real difference in your case.

 When Things Go Wrong